ABDOAZZ-TR/BTC-CHECKER/README.md

 # BTC-CHECKER

 # Description
 This Python script is designed to generate a specified number of Bitcoin wallets, each comprising a private key and a corresponding public address.
 The script utilizes cryptographic libraries to ensure the secure generation of these wallets.
-It's been updated for compatibility with Python 3 and includes enhancements for user interaction and feedback.

 # Features
 - **Wallet Generation:** Generates Bitcoin wallets, including private keys and public addresses.